uweinside/VUWare/VUWare.Lib/doc/IMPLEMENTATION_GUIDE.md

 **Proper Fix:**
 The `get_dial_list()` method should:
 1. Clear `self.dials = {}` when `rescan=True`
-2. Only populate with dials actually in the device map
+2. Only populate with dials actually reported by hardware
 3. Never return stale index-based entries

 ```python